teydlmnd/EDM---Portfolio---Princess-Thea-L.-Del-Mundo/README.md

 I’m a 19-year-old first-year student pursuing a Bachelor of Science in Information Systems who is eager and willing to learn.
 I love listening to artists like Mac Ayres, Jeff Bernat, and Daniel Caesar.
 I also enjoy R&B, reggae, and mostly old music because of their timeless sound and relaxing vibe.
 Music keeps me inspired, especially when I’m studying or reflecting.
 I enjoy going on long walks and rides to think and recharge, and I like watching horror movies for the thrill and imagination they bring.
 As an ambivert, I value both my quiet moments and meaningful social interactions where I can connect and share experiences with others.

 ## Education
-- College: City College of Angeles
+- College: Currently taking Bachelor of Science in Information Systems (BSIS) at City College of Angeles (CCA)
 - Senior High School: Sapangbato National High School - Senior High School
 - High School: Sapangbato National High School
 - Elementary: Sapang Bato Elementary School